jacksoncharles/laravel-searchable-endpoints/README.md

 ```

 ## Methods
-Methods are not limited the listing below; and further details can be found inside the [interface](https://github.com/WebConfection/laravel-repositories/blob/master/src/Interfaces/AbstractInterface.php)
+Methods are not limited to the listing below; Further details can be found inside the [interface](https://github.com/WebConfection/laravel-repositories/blob/master/src/Interfaces/AbstractInterface.php).

 ```
     public function all( $columns = array('*'), $withTrash = false);